MicrosoftDocs/cognitive-toolkit-docs/articles/BrainScript-HTKMLF-Reader.md

 # BrainScript HTKMLF Reader

+[!IMPORTANT]
-**IMPORTANT!** HTKMLFReader becomes obsolete and is being replaced by HTK MLF and Feature deserializers, cf. [Understanding and Extending Readers](./BrainScript-and-Python---Understanding-and-Extending-Readers.md).
+HTKMLFReader becomes obsolete and is being replaced by HTK MLF and Feature deserializers, cf. [Understanding and Extending Readers](./BrainScript-and-Python---Understanding-and-Extending-Readers.md).
 Please use these for your networks.

 HTKMLFReader is a data reader that reads files typically associated with speech recognition tasks, and specifically with the [Hidden Markov Model Toolkit (HTK)](http://htk.eng.cam.ac.uk/) suite of tools.
 The reader can take as input two types of files, a list of feature files known in HTK parlance as an ```scp``` file (“script” file), a label file known as ```mlf``` file (“model label file”) and an archive file.